-This article discusses what DNA tests are, how they work, and reviews one of the DNA tests available to buy online.
+This article discusses what DNA tests are and how they work, and it reviews some of the DNA tests available to buy online.

-DNA is the blueprint that constructs organisms.
+DNA is the blueprint for the construction of organisms.
 There are

-Each cell has a nucleus, and the DNA in there is nuclear DNA.
+Each cell has a nucleus, and the DNA found within the nucleus is called nuclear DNA.
 A complete set of nuclear DNA is called a genome.
 A person receives half of their nuclear DNA from their male parent and the other half from their female parent.

 Mitochondria also contain small amounts of DNA.
-This part of a cell makes most of the chemical energy needed to power the cell’s biochemical reactions.
+Mitochondria make most of the chemical energy needed to power a cell’s biochemical reactions.
 All of a person’s mitochondrial DNA comes from their female parent.

-Genetic testing, or DNA tests, aim to identity parts of DNA linked with specific geographic locations and the likelihood of developing specific diseases, such as breast cancer.
+Genetic testing, or DNA testing, aims to identify genes that are linked with specific geographic locations and specific diseases, such as breast cancer.